 In 2013, 14-year-old Nathon Brooks was grounded and prohibited from playing video games after receiving a detention in school.
 He decided to do something about it.

 The night after he was grounded, Brooks acquired his parents’ .22 Smith & Wesson revolver and shot them as they slept.
 Fortunately, both of his parents survived, and Nathon was sentenced to 15 years in prison for his violent and senseless attack on his parents.
 He is due for release in 2028.

 8 New South Wales Youth Crime Spree

-Unlike other entries on this list, this entry does not deal with a specific crime but a multitude of crimes, all which have been tied to video games by police.
+Unlike other entries on this list, this entry does not deal with a specific crime but a multitude of crimes, all of which have been tied to video games by police.
 In 2012, New South Wales in Australia was dealing with a sharp increase of teenage violent crime.
-Knife crime in particular was of concern to police after teens were killed, injured, and arrested as a result of carrying knives.
+Knife crime, in particular, was of concern to police after teens were killed, injured, and arrested as a result of carrying knives.

 Police commissioner Andrew Scipione stated that he believed that video games where the player is rewarded for killing, raping, and causing mayhem were at the root of the problem.
 He also believed that a lack of proper parental skills were to blame, as when parents were called to pick up their children, they were completely unconcerned at the situation their kids were in.